Graduate Programs in the Department of Diagnostic Medicine/Pathobiology

 The Pathobiology Graduate Program is an interdepartmental and interdisciplinary program with a mission to provide a broad based graduate education to students seeking a PhD degree in the areas of infectious and non-infectious diseases of animals, food safety, security, and policy, and production animal medicine and management.
 The graduate program faculty have established programmatic requirements, within the overall policies of the Graduate School, for admission, supervision, and completion of the degree and provide both the course instruction and the research training essential to accomplish the mission.
 The graduate training is provided in a vibrant multidisciplinary environment, exposing students to a variety of disciplines and research areas.
 A unique aspect of the program is that it offers opportunities to D.V.M students to work concurrently on the doctoral program (D.V.M/Ph.D.), which expands opportunities for students to pursue career options beyond traditional veterinary practice.

 The program is managed by Graduate faculty primarily from the Departments of Diagnostic Medicine/Pathobiology (DMP) and Clinical Sciences in the College of Veterinary Medicine.
 The program is also served by faculty from other departments or units at K-State, which include Anatomy and Physiology, Animal Sciences, Biochemistry and Molecular Biophysics, Biology, Biosecurity Research Institute, Entomology, and the Olathe campus.
-The faculty in the Pathobiology Program have national and international reputations in areas of transboundary diseases, swine viral diseases, bacteriology, vaccine development, vector-borne diseases, epidemiology, and food safety and security.
-Faculty recognitions include a Regent’s Professorship, seven faculty with the title of University Distinguished Professor, and four have the honor of endowed professorships.
-The research activities and discovery strengths of the faculty in the program are organized and focused in Centers and Institutes, which include the Beef Cattle Institute (BCI), Center of Excellence for Emerging and Zoonotic Animal Diseases (CEEZAD), Center of Excellence for Translational and Comparative Oncology Research (CETCOR), Center for Outcomes Research and Education (CORE), and Center of Excellence for Vector-Borne Diseases (CEVBD).
+The faculty in the Pathobiology Program have national and international reputations in areas of transboundary diseases, swine viral diseases, bacterial diseases, vaccine development, vector-borne diseases, epidemiology, and food safety and security.
+Faculty recognitions include a Regent’s Professorship, five faculty with the title of University Distinguished Professor, and seven have the honor of endowed professorships.
+The research activities and discovery strengths of the faculty in the program are organized and focused in Centers and Institutes, which include the Beef Cattle Institute (BCI), Center of Excellence for Emerging and Zoonotic Animal Diseases (CEEZAD), Center for Emerging and Zoonotic Infectious Diseases (CEZID), Center of Excellence for Translational and Comparative Oncology Research (CETCOR), Center for Outcomes Research and Education (CORE), and Center of Excellence for Vector-Borne Diseases (CEVBD).
 Many researchers from outside K-State are adjunct members of the program.
-Additionally, graduate students in the program have opportunities to work with federal research institutes, such as the Arthropod-Borne Animal Disease Research Unit (ABADRU), a United States Department of Agriculture (USDA) institute in Manhattan, KS to study vector borne diseases and the Plum Island Animal Disease Center, a Department of Homeland Security laboratory to study foreign animal diseases in Plum Island, NY.
+Additionally, graduate students in the program have opportunities to work with federal research institutes, such as the Arthropod-Borne Animal Disease Research Unit (ABADRU), a United States Department of Agriculture (USDA) institute in Manhattan, KS to study vector borne diseases and the National Bio and Agro-Defense Facility), formerly Plum Island Animal Disease Center, a Department of Homeland Security laboratory to study foreign animal diseases in Plum Island, NY.

 The Pathobiology Graduate Program offers graduate programs leading to Ph.D. and combined DVM/Ph.D. degrees.
 Degree candidates may specialize in research areas represented by the research expertise of the members of the Graduate Group.
-Requirements for the Ph.D. degree include full-time study equivalent of at least 90 credit hours (78 credit hours for individuals with a DVM degree).
-The 90 hours must include at least 30 hours of research credit hours for the dissertation, a minimum of 15 credits of graduate courses, with the remaining credit hours determined by the supervisory committee consisting of the major professor and a minimum of three graduate faculty members.
+Requirements for the Ph.D. degree include full-time study equivalent of at least 90 credit hours for students with a baccalaureate degree and60 credit hours for individuals with a MS and or DVM degree.
+The 90 or 60 credits must include at least 30 hours of research credit hours for the dissertation, a minimum of 15 credits of graduate courses (800 or 900 level), with the remaining credit hours determined by the supervisory committee consisting of the major professor and a minimum of three graduate faculty members.
 Requirements also include satisfactory completion of a preliminary examination, a written dissertation of conducted research, and a satisfactory defense of the dissertation in the final oral examination.
 Students who hold a MS degree may request transfer of up to 30 credit hours of that degree toward a Ph.D.
 The Ph.D. degree normally requires three to five years of full-time study.

 The graduate faculty in the doctoral program is designed to achieve the following four student learning outcomes (SLO):